Customizing the login page

 }

-Next, we need to replace the page.sign-in webpack entry.
+Next, we need to create a webpack entry for the new css file.
+We'll assign it to the css.sign-in entry.
 In your Sprinkle's /webpack.entries.js, add this entry:

 webpack.entries.js